JuliaImages/ImageAxes.jl/docs/src/index.md

 temporal dimension:

 ```@example
-using ImagesAxes, SimpleTraits
+using ImageAxes, SimpleTraits
 @traitimpl TimeAxis{Axis{:t}}
 ```

 Note this declaration affects all arrays throughout your entire session.
-Moreover, it should be made before calling any functions on array-types that possess such axes; a convenient place to do this is right after you say `using ImagesAxes` in your top-level script.
+Moreover, it should be made before calling any functions on array-types that possess such axes; a convenient place to do this is right after you say `using ImageAxes` in your top-level script.